serverlessworkflow/specification/specification.md

 Expressions must be evaluated before executing the operation.

-Also note that at this time subscriptions are not supported due to the workflow model.
+Note that GraphQL Subscriptions are not supported at this time.

 For more information about functions, reference the [Functions definitions](#Function-Definition) section.